 This is in the case of both the doctors and the patients.
 Discover how speech recognition is used in healthcare and the many uses that have allowed the application to transform the industry.

 We all know how hectic a doctor’s routine is.
 This makes it difficult for them to write down every single piece of information they want to be documented.
-This is where speech recognition software comes in.
-Such software can understand natural speech and transcribe it with ease.
+This is where solutions like Dragon Medical One come in.

-Such software has brought a major shift in the healthcare industry.
-For starters, you don’t need to hire medical transcribers for the job.
-This has allowed doctors to be more dedicated to their patient’s records than they have ever been before.
+Such solutions have brought a major shift in the healthcare industry.
+For starters, you don’t need to hire medical scribes for the job.
+This has allowed doctors to be more dedicated to their patient’s records than ever before.

 A patient’s record had to go through several stages before being available at the doctors’ disposal.
 With the entrance of speech recognition software, the time frames have been shortened by quite a margin.

 One of the most noteworthy aspects of speech recognition in the healthcare industry is the limitation of error.
 The patient records that are being created are far more accurate than they have ever been.
 It eradicates the element of human error, making documents more refined.